1 in 4 UK women don't understand their menstrual cycle

 Help girls to understand and manage their menstrual cycles

 ActionAid provides safe, and clean sanitary products to women and girls in immediate need, and works longer term with communities to bring about sustainable change, challenging taboos and ensuring girls can claim their rights, and fulfil their potential.

-Just £3 a month could help provide hygiene kits containing sanitary towels to girls who can't afford to buy them.
+Your donation of just £3 a month could help provide hygiene kits containing sanitary towels to girls who can't afford to buy them.
+Can you help?